-ADOT LPA Section O&M staff will collect and prepare review checklists and questionnaires, as appropriate, to address the review focus.
+ADOT LPA Section O&M staff will collect and prepare review checklists and questionnaires to address the review focus.
 This will form the Core Checklist for the Compliance Reviews.
-It is anticipated that the Core Checklist will encompass eight elements: Compliance, reporting, finance, training, accountability, corrective action and standards.
+It is anticipated that the Core Checklist will encompass eight elements: compliance, reporting, finance, training, accountability, corrective action and standards.
 The Oversight Team will determine which elements apply to a particular work activity.
-Checklist questions pertaining to the seven project activities, identified by the OIG to have a high level of noncompliance with federal requirements, will be based on the following manuals, policies, processes, standards, and procedures:
+Checklist questions pertaining to the seven project activities, identified by the OIG (see Section 4.2) are based upon the following manuals, policies, processes, standards, and procedures:

 - USC, CFRs

 - ADOT/FHWA Stewardship and Oversight Agreement

 - Construction Manual, LPA Projects Manual, Right-of-Way Manual

 - Certification Acceptance Agreements

 - IGA/Supplemental Project Agreements

 - Title VI Plan or Non-Discrimination Agreement

 - LPA's local code, policies and procedures, manuals

 - Standards and Specifications

+- Clearances and environmental commitments

 - Other related documents, as needed